 About Global Village Gifts

-Global Village Gifts is committed to maintaining a viable not-for-profit retail store featuring fairly traded handcrafts from artisans around the world.
-Focus is on educating the public on the principles of fair trade and learning about the artisans.
+Global Village Gifts is a not-for-profit retail store featuring fairly traded handcrafts produced by artisans and farmers around the world.
+Our mission is two-fold: We educate the local public on the principles of Fair Trade, and we support artisans through the employment opportunities offered by Fair Trade.

-Global Village Gifts opened to the public Nov.
-7, 2003 under the umbrella of Ten Thousand Villages, Utah.
-In September 2005, with the blessing of Ten Thousand Villages, Utah, we incorporated independently as Global Village Gifts.
-The company is a registered 501(c)(3) nonprofit corporation committed to promoting intercultural understanding.
-Global Village Gifts (GVG) provides vital, fair income to third world people by marketing their handcrafted items and telling their stories.
-We educate volunteers, customers and the Cache Valley community about our artisan's cultures and the opportunities and challenges they face.
+Global Village Gifts opened to the public on November 7, 2003, under the umbrella of Ten Thousand Villages, Utah.
+In September 2005, with the blessing of Ten Thousand Villages, Utah, we separated to become Global Village Gifts, which is a registered 501(c)(3) nonprofit corporation committed to promoting intercultural understanding.
+It is through your generous tax deductible donations that we are able to further our mission of educating the local public while making an impact globally.

-The other major supplier for GVG is SERRV International, a nonprofit alternative trade and development organization.
-Their mission is to promote the social and economic progess of people in developing regions of the world by marketing their products in a just and direct manner.
+One of our major suppliers is Ten Thousand Villages, an economic development program of the Mennonite Central Committee since 1946.
+Ten Thousand Villages purchases handicrafts from artisan cooperatives in developing countries and distributes the merchandise through its warehouse in Lancaster County, Pennsylvania.
+Another major supplier is SERRV International, a nonprofit alternative trade and development organization.
+SERRV’s mission is to promote the social and economic progress of people in developing regions of the world by marketing their products in a just and direct manner.